Should you count calories?

 Not to mention, it was so easy to say yes.
 All I had to do was tell myself that I had a light lunch (‘I had just one roti’) or that I’ll have a light dinner (‘I’ll just eat a salad’), and voila, I created space for that samosa.

-The only reason I thought about the size of rotis in our house and realised that salads and juices couldn’t be treated equally and eventually started cooking for myself was because I started calorie counting.
 It forced me to know my food.
+I thought about the size of rotis in our house and realised that salads and juices couldn’t be treated equally.
+Then, I eventually started cooking for myself.

 It’s tough to know the calories in a homemade pizza, so I found out the ingredients and entered them individually.
 While entering the calories of my dal, I learnt that what I’d been having as my primary source of protein was primarily a carb.
 And in an attempt to teach my cook how to cook chicken breast with just 1tsp oil, I fell in love with cooking.